sabq4org/sabq.news/replit.md

 # Sabq Smart News Platform

 ## Overview
-Sabq Smart is an AI-powered Arabic news platform leveraging React, Express, and PostgreSQL to provide intelligent article summarization, personalized recommendations, and comprehensive content management.
-Its core purpose is to deliver a cutting-edge news consumption experience, specifically targeting the Arabic-speaking market with RTL-first design, dynamic content delivery, user profiling, and advanced theme management.
-The platform aims to enrich the news experience through AI-driven personalization and content enrichment, holding significant market potential in the Arabic-speaking demographic.
+Sabq Smart is an AI-powered Arabic news platform built with React, Express, and PostgreSQL.
+Its main goal is to deliver an advanced news experience for the Arabic-speaking market by providing AI-driven article summarization, personalized recommendations, and comprehensive content management.
+The platform features an RTL-first design, dynamic content delivery, user profiling, and advanced theme management, aiming to enrich news consumption through AI and content enrichment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.